MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/intranet-roles-tasks.md

 One of the largest tasks in creating a new intranet site is migrating your existing data to SharePoint.
 We highly recommend doing a content audit to see what's being used, what's up to date, and what's no longer needed and can be deleted or archived.

 Look for opportunities to eliminate prior versions of documents that you no longer need.
-If you migrate files ending .v1, .v2, and so on, you will create confusion for your users who won't be able to rely on search to consistently find the latest version of documents.
+If you migrate files ending .v1, .v2, and so on, you'll create confusion for your users who won't be able to rely on search to consistently find the latest version of documents.

 Train your users to take advantage of SharePoint's automated versioning — and remove version IDs and dates from file names wherever possible, migrating only the latest and most accurate version.
 Better still, see if you can convert legacy documents to modern pages to create more engaging and easier to consume content.
-You will get better search experiences and achieve higher user satisfaction and easier maintenance by removing content that's no longer needed prior to migration.
+You'll get better search experiences and achieve higher user satisfaction and easier maintenance by removing content that's no longer needed prior to migration.

 [Learn about options for migrating from file shares, SharePoint Server, and other cloud providers](/sharepointmigration/migrate-to-sharepoint-online).